Nandhini-Ammaiappan/Project-2---Automated-Analysis/media/README.md

 MEDIA.CSV is used as input for the analysis.
 This file contains 2652 rows and 8 columns.
-The file contains data about various items or events, represented by columns such as 'date', 'language', 'type', 'title', 'by', 'overall', 'quality', and 'repeatability'.
-The 'date' column indicates when each entry was recorded, while 'language' suggests the language of the content.
-The 'type' column categorizes each entry, and 'title' provides the name or subject of the item.
-The 'by' column likely indicates the author or source of the entry.
-The 'overall', 'quality', and 'repeatability' columns suggest a numerical assessment or rating system, where 'overall' might represent a general score, and 'quality' and 'repeatability' assess specific attributes of the entries.
+The file appears to contain data related to reviews or evaluations of various items, likely in the context of language or literary works.
+The 'date' column suggests temporal data, possibly indicating when reviews were submitted or items were evaluated.
+'Language' likely refers to the language in which the item is written or reviewed.
+'Type' could categorize the items, while 'title' may indicate the subject of the review.
+'By' likely identifies the reviewer or entity providing the evaluation.
+The columns 'overall', 'quality', and 'repeatability' seem to pertain to ratings or metrics, where 'overall' could represent the general satisfaction level, 'quality' might indicate a measure of excellence, and 'repeatability' may assess the likelihood of consistent performance or satisfaction when evaluated again.
 Data in the file can contain ['categorical', 'numerical', 'time-series']

 ### Statistical Details: